Royal Clarence Yard: Purchase of the brewery and the Weevil estate

+Wyatt's rebuilding

-In 1780, the decision was taken to replace Player's original 'Great Brewhouse' with a new brewery, to be built alongside the east range of the cooperage.
+In 1780, the decision was taken to replace Player's original 'Great Brewhouse' with a new brewery, to be built alongside the east range of the new cooperage.
 Construction duly took place in 1781–2 to designs by Samuel Wyatt, with Samuel Whitbread acting as a consultant on improving the brewing process.
-Alongside his new brewery, Wyatt built a long storehouse for storing beer in barrels (along with the dry goods used in the brewing process).
-Wyatt's brewery remained operational into the 19th century: in 1831 the daily shipboard issue of beer ended (to be replaced by the rum ration), but brewing still continued (albeit on a much smaller scale) until the 1850s.
+Wyatt's plans included a pair of long waterfront storehouses for storing beer (in barrels) together with the dry goods used in the brewing process (though in fact only one of the two, the North Store, was completed at this time).
+The South Store would have been built immediately to the east of the new brewery (the two buildings being connected by a malt mill at the northern end); the North Store was built directly to the east of the 1756 brewhouse and storehouse.

 Problems with the water supply to the brewery had led to John Smeaton being brought in to advise on this and other engineering works across the Yard.
-In 1780, a new brewery pumphouse was installed to his design.
-A second pump was installed, to the same design, in 1788, adjacent to Wyatt's new brewery; this pump, converted from horse power to steam in 1860, remained in service for many years, providing water (by way of a reservoir to the north) for various uses across the site.
+In 1780 a new pumphouse was built to his design, above a well to the north-west of Wyatt's new brewery (i.e. just north of what is now Flagstaff Green); the pump was driven by a horse engine and was connected to the nearby reservoir (it remained in use until the mid-19th century and was then demolished).
+In 1788 a further pumphouse was built, to the same design, above another well immediately to the south of Wyatt's brewery; (converted from horse power to steam in 1860, it remained in service for many years afterwards; the building was eventually demolished in the 1970s).